-The Town of Bladenboro's General Fund debt decreased by \$7,174 due to regular scheduled debt payments exceeding newly acquired installment purchase debt.
+The Town of Bladenboro's General Fund debt increased by \$12,443 due to newly acquired installment purchase debt exceeding regular scheduled debt payments and increase in pension obligations.

 North Carolina general statutes limit the amount of general obligation debt that a unit of government can issue to 8 percent of the total assessed value of taxable property located within that government's boundaries.
-The Town of Bladenboro's legal debt margin is \$6,097,515.
+The Town of Bladenboro's legal debt margin is \$6,107,025.